rdubois440/esp32_nunchuck_ble_keyboard/README.md

 # Entering Characters

-See the zones identified as zone0 to zone4 below, and the branches separating the zones.
+See the zones identified as zone0 to zone4 below, and the branches separating the zones (the diagonal lines).
 At rest, the nunchuck is in zone0.
 If moved to the direction of west, this is zone1.
 North is zone2 etc.
 The code tracks the position of the nunchuck. and records it in a sequence.
 A sequence starts from zone 0, and ends when back to zone 0.